Redefining Technology

 Raises:

-ValueError: If validation fails
+ValueError: If validation fails.

 """

-if 'sensor_id' not in data:
+if 'sensor_id' not in data or 'value' not in data:

 return True

-async def sanitize_fields(data: Dict[str, Any]) -> Dict[str, Any]:
+def sanitize_fields(data: Dict[str, Any]) -> Dict[str, Any]:

-"""Sanitize input fields.
+"""Sanitize input data fields.

 Args:

-data: Raw input data
+data: Raw input data.

 Returns: